Teradata/stacki-wiki/Carts.md

 ```

 Now we need to associate the *apache* cart with the default distribution.
-This makes sure our modifications that we did above will be executed when
+This makes sure our modifications will be executed when
 backend nodes are installed.

 A distribution is collection of *pallets* and *carts*.